scenic city neurotherapy logo 2

 Matthew Perry’s struggle with addiction is no secret.

-Matthew Perry’s case highlights a significant concern – certain companies insist that using ketamine at home is no less safe than supervised administration in a clinic.
+Matthew Perry’s case highlights a significant concern – certain companies insist that using ketamine at home is as safe as supervised administration in a clinic.
 However, closer scrutiny reveals that such assertions lack any scientific support.
 Despite these companies boasting the ease and cost-effectiveness of at-home ketamine use, it is imperative to consider the increased risks and the lack of efficacy with sublingual administration of ketamine.
 It is not only significantly more dangerous but it also has the lowest chance of success when compared to any other administration modality.

 The escalating instances of injuries and fatalities linked to DIY ketamine use underscore serious ethical concerns.
 It is disconcerting to witness some providers downplaying these risks, leaving patients insufficiently informed.
 Convenience should not take precedence over patient safety and treatment effectiveness.
 Providers utilizing this modality do so either out of greed or ignorance.
 While the sublingual ketamine model does offer a financial incentive and is far less labor intensive for the provider, we find that most of those prescribing at-home ketamine are well meaning.
 They simply are ignorant of the many risks associated with rapid acting anesthetics like ketamine.
 Also, the legality of at-home ketamine use gives a false sense of security, but technical legality does not equate safety or appropriateness.